JDygard/EVO/README.md

 ## WebGL MAX_TEXTURE_SIZE
 After converting my myriad textures into a master spritesheet, my sprites stopped rendering properly, appearing as small black boxes instead.
 I discovered that this is due to specific browser/hardware combinations having very low texture size limitations.

+For accessibility, I added an if statement that makes sure the max permitted texture size is enough to accommodate the size of the intro menu animation.
+If it doesn't, a static version of the menu graphic is shown.
+I also discovered that textures are treated like the next largest squared integer, i.e. a 5x2 px image is treated as 8x8, a 126x12 is 128x128 etc. By packing my master spritesheets into as square a version as possible, I was able to squeeze it down to the lowest possible WebGL maximum texture size (Chrome on mobile.)

 ## Code credits

 1. [Rex's virtual joystick plugin](https://codepen.io/rexrainbow/pen/oyqvQY)